Aboriginal Art and Torres Strait Islander Art – Limited Edition Prints, Paintings, Sculptures and Books

 Aboriginal Artist, Banduk Marika was born at Yirrkala mission in northeast Arnhem Land in 1954.
 Like many other women bark painters in Arnhem Land, Banduk was taught to paint by her father Mawalan Marika, a noted artist, statesman and ritual leader of the Dhuwa at Yirrkala.
 As a child she would sit by her father’s side at the beach camp of Yirrkala and watch while he painstakingly covered his bark paintings with the grids of cross-hatched sacred designs of their clan, Riratjingu, in northeast Arnhem Land.
-This was how she learned the stories and symbolic patterns that are now the basis of her own work.
+This was how she learned the stories and symbolic patterns that were the basis of her own work.

-The techniques she uses to cut the linoleum are similar to those used in the layered application of dhulang in bark painting and the incision of designs on wood sculptures in north east Arnhem Land.
+The techniques she used to cut the linoleum are similar to those used in the layered application of dhulang in bark painting and the incision of designs on wood sculptures in north east Arnhem Land.
 Her work is noted for its free flowing composition.

 While she lived in Sydney Banduk also sat on the Indigenous Arts Board of the Australia Council for many years.